Bricks and urbanism in the Indus Valley rise and decline: Conclusion

 \section{Conclusion}

-We provide here a novel integrative view of IVC site distribution, its urban-rural contrast, and the dynamics of brick usage and urban size to find new points of departure for interpreting the IVC decline.
-We find that despite a large geographic change of the site distribution, the number of sites and---to first approximation---population does not change much between the Early, Mature, and Late phases.
+We provide here a novel integrative view of Indus Civilization site distribution, its urban-rural contrast, and the dynamics of brick usage and urban size to find new points of departure for interpreting its decline.
+We find that despite a large geographic change of the site distribution, the number of sites and---to first approximation---population does not change much between the Early, Mature, and Late Harappan phases.
 Urban area and baked bricks, however, change dramatically in the material culture, as do their social counterparts administration, elite structure, and religion.
-By concentrating on the cities, we point to primarily social reasons as a starting point for further investigations on the IVC decline.
+By concentrating on the cities, we point to primarily social reasons as a starting point for further investigations on the decline.